hashicorp/vagrant/docs/rake.md

 ## Executing Commands

-All available `vagrant` command line tools are available in code through the `Vagrant::Commands` class as class methods.
-The following is a sample rake task that simply does the equivalent of `vagrant up`, but does some useless things around it:
+All available `vagrant` command line tools are available in code through the `commands` accessor on the environment instance.
+This allows you to easily to run the command line tools in the context of an environment without any extra fuss.
+The following is a simple rake task that simply does the equivalent of `vagrant up` but does some extra, useless things around it:

 {% highlight ruby %}
 # Example of emulating vagrant up with some code around it
 task :up do
-  puts "About to run vagrant-up..."
+  puts "About to run vagrant-up..." env = Vagrant::Environment.load! env.commands.up
-  Vagrant::Commands.up
   puts "Finished running vagrant-up" end
 {% endhighlight %}